mosquito-cr/mosquito/README.md

 # mosquito

 Mosquito is a generic background job runner written specifically for Crystal.
-Significant inspiration from the Ruby gem Sidekiq.
+Significant inspiration from my experience with the successes and failings of the Ruby gem Sidekiq.

 Mosquito currently provides these features:
 - Delayed execution